mauricioTechDev/demoDay-Project/README.md

 # That allows user to input information and get results
 # that allow for informed decisions on where to live

+ As of now all of the API's of the application are working.
+The mongo database is receiving DOM input from user logins and saving them to the database.
+Users can create new accounts and cancel them when they would like-while logged in.
+It you want to try it out follow the step bellow.
+There are a-lot of new and exciting features coming soon!! 🚀

 ![alt text](homePageScreenShot.png)

 ## Tech Used: